otatebe/chfs/README.md

 1. Create CHFS

-       % eval `chfsctl [-h hostfile] [-p verbs] [-D] [-c /dev/dax0.0] [-b /back/end/path] [-m /mount/point] start`
+       % eval `chfsctl [-h hostfile] [-p verbs] [-c /dev/dax0.0] [-b /back/end/path] [-m /mount/point] start`

    This executes chfsd servers and mounts the CHFS at /mount/point on hosts specified by the hostfile.
 The -p option specifies a communication protocol.
 The -c option specifies a devdax device or a scratch directory on each host.
-For the devdax device, -D option is required.

    The backend directory typically in a parallel file system can be specified by the -b option.
 Files in the backend directory can be transparently accessed at the CHFS mount directory.
 For efficient access, files can be staged-in by `chstagein` command beforehand.
 This is an example to stage-in all files in the backend directory.